 NSW Production Touring Cars are also eligible for the Bathurst 6 Hour, a longer-distance production car endurance race held each Easter

-The NSW Production Touring Car Championship is divided up into eight classes:
+The NSW Production Touring Car Championship is divided up into nine classes:

 - Class A1 (High Performance Forced Induction)